-Our early (2016) supply and demand forecasts indicated that all four of our WRZs would have a supply surplus across the full planning period.
-As such, the problem characterisation assessment concluded that all four of our WRZs had a low vulnerability to supply deficits.
-Consequently, the 'Conventional' methods (i.e. Risk Composition 1) have been used to forecast future demand, water supplies and target headroom to allow for uncertainty in the forecasts.
+ESW's early (2016) supply and demand forecasts indicated that all four of the Company's WRZs would have a supply surplus across the full planning period.
+As such, the problem characterisation assessment concluded that all four of ESW's WRZs had a low vulnerability to supply deficits.
+Consequently, the 'Conventional' methods (i.e. Risk Composition 1) methods have been used to forecasting future demand, water supplies and target headroom to allow for uncertainty in the forecasts.